-The liver can be compared to an intelligent central processing unit that filters, controls and cleans 1.5 liters of blood per minute and simultaneously processes around 500 vital biochemical metabolic reactions for the body.
+The liver can be compared to an intelligent central processing unit that filters, controls, and cleans 1.5 liters of blood per minute and simultaneously processes around 500 strong biochemical metabolic reactions for the body.

 As a fundamental part of the general regulation of the body, it is essential to keep the liver healthy and limit the excess of toxic substances and foods that cause liver disease.

-Detoxification of the body’s largest gland, the liver, can be accomplished with a change in lifestyle, avoiding toxic agents, and cleansing with the help of natural medicine.
+Detoxification of the body’s largest gland, the liver, can be accomplished with a lifestyle change, avoiding toxic agents, and cleansing with the help of natural medicine.